pace-gt/redoc/README.md

 1. **Set up your Reframe regression tests.** In order for redoc to do anything, you must have Reframe regression tests.
-In order to run redoc_tagged.sh, these tests must be structured in a particular way, described here.
+In order to run redoc_tagged.sh, these tests must be structured in a particular way:
-   The tests for each module must be defined in a script named <module>.py, where <module> is the name of the module tested.
+    - The tests for each module must be defined in a script named <module>.py, where <module> is the name of the module tested.
 This script must be placed in a directory called <module>.
 If any of the tests for this module require any files, these must be placed in a directory called 'src', which must also be placed in the <module> directory.
 Tests that do not require any files should include the line `self.sourcesdir = None`.
       Finally, all of the directories named <module> for various modules must be in the same parent directory, which will be referred to as the reframe test directory.
+      Users should have read permissions to this directory so that they can access the files necessary for the example exercises.
 2. **Set up the Redoc config file.** In order to run redoc_tagged.sh, you must set up the Redoc config file, named config.json.
    In particular, it needs to be given five pieces of information: